 Reduction in Fast-Twitch Muscle Fibers

 The muscle fibers that your muscles are made of are of two types: fast-twitch and slow-twitch muscle fibers.
 Slow-twitch fibers are often called endurance fibers as they’re resistant to fatigue.
 On the other hand, they also can’t contract with a great deal of force.
 These are the fibers you mainly use when you walk or run at a moderate pace or do a high number of reps with light weights when you weight train.
 Fast-twitch muscle fibers fatigue quickly but can contract with more force.
-They’re the speed and power fibers – the ones you recruit when you sprint, do a power move, or lift heavy weights.
+They’re the speed and power fibers – the ones you recruit when you sprint, do a power move or lift heavy weights.
+Loss of muscle as you age over time affects your strength and power.

 You don’t lose slow and fast-twitch muscle fibers at an equal rate as you age.
 You actually lose a higher ratio of fast-twitch to slow-twitch fibers.
 As a result, you become weaker and less powerful, whereas endurance and stamina are less negatively impacted.